CELIAC DISEASE OVERVIEW

 What foods contain gluten? — The most common grains in the Western world (wheat, rye, and barley) contain gluten, and gluten is added to many prepared foods (table 1).

-- Fresh fruits vegetables, corn, and potato are gluten free and safe.
-Naturally gluten free grains such as tapioca, buckwheat, quinoa, and millet add a good source of nutrients but may be contaminated with wheat.
-These grains and flours should only be used if they are labeled gluten free .
+●Fresh fruits, vegetables, milk, eggs, unprocessed meats and poultry, rice, corn, and potato are gluten free and safe.
+Naturally gluten free grains such as buckwheat, quinoa, and millet add a good source of nutrients but may be contaminated with wheat.
+These grains and flours should only be used if they are labeled “gluten-free” .

 Is a strict gluten-free diet really necessary? — A completely gluten-free diet is the only treatment for celiac disease.